-1. Introduction
+Introduction

-Section 790AA Taxes Consolidation Act 1997 (TCA) provides for the taxation of the excess portion of retirement lump sums - that is, the portion over the tax free lifetime limit of €200,000 - paid on or after 7 December 2005 under various pension arrangements.
+Section 790AA Taxes Consolidation Act 1997 (TCA) provides a regime for the taxation of the excess portion of retirement lump sums paid on or after 7 December 2005 under various pension arrangements.

-Section 790AA was included in the TCA by section 14(1)(f) Finance Act 2006.
-The regime under the 2006 measure (the "original regime") which applied to retirement lump sums paid from 7 December 2005 to 31 December 2010, provided that the amount by which such a lump sum exceeded 25% of the prevailing standard fund threshold (SFT) was to be treated as emoluments in the hands of the individual in the year of assessment in which it was paid and was subject to tax, under Schedule E, at the individual's marginal rate of tax in that year.
+Section 790AA was originally inserted into the TCA by section 14(1)(f) Finance Act 2006.
+This regime (the "original regime"), which applied to retirement lump sums paid from 7 December 2005 to 31 December 2010, provided that the amount by which such a lump sum exceeded 25% of the prevailing standard fund threshold (SFT) was to be treated as emoluments in the hands of the individual in the year of assessment in which it was paid and was subject to tax, under Schedule E, at the individual's marginal rate of tax in that year.